-This morning I woke up thinking about all the of firsts I have experienced in growing this business.
+This morning I got up thinking about all the of firsts I have experienced in growing this business.

 The first time that I sat in my office fully furnished and ready to see clients.